Homepage / Bullion Coins: U.S. Bullion / 1oz. American Silver Eagle / Found and Revealed American Silver Eagles

 United States Mint releases updated details on 2015 silver American Eagle production - Coin World

-Plus, how many of the ASE monster boxes from 1988-1998 still exist, with the identifying markings?
+Plus, how many ASE monster boxes from 1988-1998 still exist with the identifying markings?

-I'd like to thank Michael White for providing the information that he included in the FOIA request.
-I don't doubt that someone will be contacting him sometime in the future asking many similar questions.
+A Thank You goes out to Michael White at the U.S. Mint for providing the information he included in the FOIA request.
+I don't doubt that someone will contact him sometime in the future, asking many similar questions.

 Free-Bullion-Investment-Guide.com - FOIA Opening Letter by Free Bullion Investment Guide on Scribd